 Set Up a Photo Booth

-Of all the memorable moments in life, graduation is certainly one that makes the list.
-Save those memories not only in your heart, but with photos that the graduate can look back on for years to come.
-This makes the photo booth a perfect addition to the graduation party.
-Not only do the graduates have loads of fun posing with their friends, you get to document their silliness and save the images forever.
+A photo booth a perfect addition to the graduation party.
+Not only do the graduates have loads of fun posing with their friends, but you also get to document their silliness and save the images forever.

 02 of 20